MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/aml-powerapps-powerautomate/includes/02-Deploy-LLM-Model.md

 <!-- markdownlint-disable MD041 -->

-In this exercise, you will deploy a Large Language Model (LLM) to a real-time endpoint in Azure Machine Learning Studio.
-This will allow you to consume the model in your application later.
+In this exercise, you'll deploy a Large Language Model (LLM) to a real-time endpoint in Azure Machine Learning studio.
 A Large Language Model is a type of natural language processing model that is trained on a large amount of text data.
 These models can generate human-like text and code and are used for applications like text generation, translation, question answering, and more.

 In this exercise, you will:

-- Open Azure Machine Learning Studio.
+- Open Azure Machine Learning studio.
 - Configure an endpoint that can be used in your application.

-Let's get started by opening Azure Machine Learning Studio!
+Let's get started by opening Azure Machine Learning studio!

-1. Open Azure Machine Learning Studio using the [**Studio web URL**](https://ml.azure.com).
+1. Open Azure Machine Learning studio using the [**Studio web URL**](https://ml.azure.com).

     :::image type="content" source="../media/azureml-studio-url.png" alt-text="Azure Machine Learning Service in the Azure Portal":::